-The DIGEST-MD5 mechanism is based on repeated hashing using MD5, which after the MD5 break may be argued to be weaker than HMAC-MD5, but supports more features.
+The DIGEST-MD5 mechanism is based on repeated hashing using MD5.
+After the MD5 break may be argued to be weaker than HMAC-MD5 that CRAM-MD5 builds on, but DIGEST-MD5 supports other features.
 For example, authorization identities and data integrity and privacy protection are supported.
 Like CRAM-MD5, only a hashed password is transferred.
-Consequently, DIGEST-MD5 needs access to the correct password (although it may be hashed, another improvement compared to CRAM-MD5) to verify the client response.
+Consequently, DIGEST-MD5 needs access to the correct password to verify the client response – however the server can store the password in hashed form, another improvement compared to CRAM-MD5 .
 Alas, this makes it impossible to use, e.g., PAM on the server side.

 In the client, this mechanism is always enabled, and it requires the